- Download our Moving to South Africa Guide (PDF)

 Choosing a car in South Africa

-Petrol (gasoline) is about one-third more expensive than in the United States, but still well below European prices.
+- Petrol (gasoline) is about one-third more expensive than in the United States, but still well below European prices

 New vs used cars

-Expats should also be wary that used cars in South Africa sold by private sellers may have questionable maintenance histories.
-If someone decides to buy from a private seller, they should arrange for the car to be inspected at a dealership or by a mechanic of their choice, just to make sure there aren't any hidden problems.
-The dealership can also run the chassis number through their system to find out if the car being considered has ever been in an accident.
-Also, buyers should make sure the car has a roadworthiness certificate before they make the purchase.
+You should also be wary that used cars sold by private sellers in South Africa may have questionable maintenance histories.
+If you decide to buy from a private seller, you should arrange for the car to be inspected at a dealership or by a mechanic of your choice, just to make sure there aren’t any hidden problems.

 Size and make